ttristann/TileGame/README.md

     python3 test_game_ui.py
     ```

     Make sure to run using **python3** otherwise the game might not render properly.

-## Notes
-- The project is currently optimized Python3.